NEO1842/Blender-Fireworks/SECURITY.md

 # 🛡️ Security Policy

-## 📢 Reporting a Vulnerability
+## 📢 Reporting Issues

-If you discover a security issue, please report it **privately**.
+If you discover a potential issue, please report it privately if possible.

-- Do NOT open a public issue
-- Contact the maintainer directly if possible
+Avoid opening public issues for sensitive problems.

 ---

 ## 🔍 Scope

-This repository mainly contains Blender (.blend) files and assets.
+This repository contains Blender (.blend) files only.

-Potential risks may include:
-- Malicious scripts embedded in .blend files
-- Unexpected behavior from drivers or Python scripts
+No external scripts or executables are included.

 ---

-## ⚡ Guidelines
+## ⚡ Notes

+- Use Blender from official sources
-- Always verify .blend files before using them in production
+- Open files in a trusted environment
-- Avoid running unknown scripts inside Blender
-- Use trusted environments when testing files

 ---

 ## ⏱ Response

-We will review and respond as soon as possible.
+We will review reports as soon as possible.

----

-## 🙏 Responsible Disclosure

-Please allow time to fix the issue before publicly disclosing it.